Advice for pregnant women

 » Your baby stops moving or you are concerned that your baby is moving much less than normal.

 » Your waters break or if you have a constant clear watery vaginal discharge.

 » You’ve had any trauma such as an assault, a car accident or a serious fall.

 In addition to our hospital midwives, having a birth partner to provide personal support is important for your wellbeing during labour.

-Under current coronavirus restrictions, you'll be able to have 1 birth partner with you throughout labour and birth.
-As there is no waiting area for birth partners, they will be asked to stay in the birthing room, with reasonable exceptions.
+Under current hospital restrictions, you'll be able to have two (2) support people with you throughout labour and birth.
+As there is no waiting area, they will be asked to stay in the birthing room, with reasonable exceptions.

-Your birth partner will need to pass screening.
-If your birth partner does not pass screening unfortunately, they will not be allowed to enter our hospital.
-We encourage you to plan ahead for an alternative birth partner if this occurs.
+Your support people will need to pass screening.
+If they do not pass screening unfortunately, they will not be allowed to enter our hospital.

 Our midwives and doctors will be wearing personal protective equipment (PPE) including gowns, masks, gloves and eye protection during your labour.